yocontra/future-fission/SPEC.md

 ## Components

-React can be too verbose and clunky sometimes.
-A more intuitive API should be exposed to make development feel more natural and eliminate having to look at the docs.
+React can be too verbose and clunky, which causes a lot of dependence on the documentation to figure out the correct method names.
+A more intuitive API should be exposed to make development feel more natural and eliminate this constraint.

 ```js
 var Photo = fission.component({